 These issues may occur for the following reasons:

 command is included in Windows Vista and in the Windows Vista OEM Pre-installation Kit (OPK).
 Note

-Note The Windows Vista Expand command differs from the Expand command that is included in earlier versions of Windows.
+command that is included in earlier versions of Windows.

 command to expand the files from the MSU, follow these steps:

 The .cab file that is extracted from the MSU file uses Intra-Package Delta (IPD) compression technology.
 IPD technology reduces the download size of an MSU but still delivers a self-contained package that contains the updated files.
 A .cab file that uses IPD is known as an "IPD-aware" package.
 Other programs and tools may be unable to extract or to view the files in the IPD-aware package that is contained in an MSU file.